needle-mirror/com.unity.ui.builder/Documentation~/FeatureList.md

 1. Canvas size is remembered for each asset and restored when loading the asset.
 It also means it survives Editor restarts.
 1. Clicking the root item (with the .uxml filename) in the Hierarchy displays the Canvas options in the Inspector:
     1. Can see and change the Canvas height and width.
+    1. Can enable/disable custom Canvas background via checkbox on Foldout header.
-    1. Can set the custom Canvas background color/image Opacity.
+    1. Can set the custom Canvas background color/image Opacity per Background mode.
     1. Can set the Canvas background to be a solid color via the Color Background mode.
     1. Can set the Canvas background to be an image, can set the ScaleMode of the image, and can have the Canvas resize to match the image via the **Fit Canvas to Image** button.
     1. Can set the Canvas background to be a render texture for a chosen Camera.
     1. All of these settings are remembered next time you open the same UXML document.
-    1. If no background is selected, or if fully transparent, and the Runtime Theme is selected, the Canvas will use the checkerboard-style transparent background.
+    1. If custom Canvas background is disabled, or if fully transparent, and the Runtime Theme is selected, the Canvas will use the checkerboard-style transparent background.
 1. Can double click on an element that has a text attribute, or has sponsored a child element to serve as the text element, to edit its text in-place, directly in the Canvas.
     1. Once the in-place text field appears, it should have the same alignment, font style, and font size in order to perfectly overlap the existing text.
     1. Typing in the text field should increase its size and if appropriate, increase the size of its target element just as if the text attribute was being edited.
     1. Pressing ESC should undo any changes and restore the text value to what it was before editing.
     1. If the existing text value includes new-lines, the in-place text field will be set to multi-line mode and will need Shift+Enter to commit the new value.
+1. Clicking on the root item (with the .uxml filename) in the Hierarchy displays the Document Settings in the Inspector:
+    1. UI Builder is now configured by default to be used for runtime UI.
+As such, many Editor-Only controls will not be available in the Library.
+    1. To see Editor-Only controls and controls meant for use within the Editor, you can enable **Editor Extension Authoring** from the new Document settings Inspector by selecting the Canvas header or .uxml document in the Hierarchy.
+    1. The **Editor Extension Authoring** setting is saved inside the UXML asset and therefore version controlled.
+This is unlike the Canvas settings which are temporary preferences.
+    1. You can enable **Editor Extension Authoring** for all new documents or documents not opened by UI Builder before in the **Project Settings > UI Builder** settings.

 ### Viewport Surface